UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_17.md

 Notes:

-In the last section, we learned about raising exceptions which in a lot of cases helps the function user identify if they are using it correctly.
+In the last section, we learned about raising exceptions, which in a lot of cases helps the function user identify if they are using it correctly.

+But there are still some questions remaining:

+***How can we be so sure that the code we wrote is doing what we want it to?***

+***Does our code work 100% of the time?***

 These questions can be answered by using something called **units tests**.

 We’ll be implementing unit tests in Python using `assert` statements."
-`assert` statements are just one way of implementing this.
+`assert` statements are just one way of implementing unit tests.

-Let’s first discuss how to write the syntax of an assert statement and then how they can be applied to the bigger concept which is unit tests.
+Let’s first discuss the syntax of an `assert` statement and then how they can be applied to the bigger concept which is unit tests.

 ---